authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

 IANA Considerations   {#iana}
 ===================

-IANA will need to reserve two new entrries to the "Permanent Message Header Field Names" registry.
+IANA will need to reserve two new entries to the "Permanent Message Header Field Names" registry.

    Header field name: BIMI-Selector